ondrocks/zodiacpress/readme.txt

 If your website is running on a Windows operating system (i.e. using Windows hosting), then you'll need to use the [ZodiacPress Windows Server](https://cosmicplugins.com/downloads/zodiacpress-windows-server/) plugin to make the Ephemeris work on your server.
 This is because the ephemeris included in ZodiacPress will not run on Windows, by default.
 Just install and activate the “ZodiacPress Windows Server” plugin, and it will automatically solve this problem.

 == Frequently Asked Questions ==

+= What if I need custom work? =

+Due to the high number of customization requests that I receive, I, unfortunately, would not be able to service them even if I wanted to.

+This plugin is provided as is.
+It is created, supported, and enhanced entirely through volunteer hours which are sometimes very limited.
+While I will do my best to help you to configure ZodiacPress to work for you, I cannot offer customization work.
+You can post your request for customization on the support forum because sometimes other members in the community may be insterested in a similar customziation and can help provide a solution.

 = Why is the birth report not working? =